TurtleTeam/DuelsPE/README.md

 ### API Docs:

- - Currently, you can detect when a match starts and ends
+ - Currently, you can detect when a match starts and ends by listening for corytortoise\DuelsPE\events\GameStartEvent and corytortoise\DuelsPE\events\GameEndEvent, respectively.
+You can get both the Player objects and the Arena object from both of these events.

 ### Credits: